intersolar-nft/intersolar-dapp/README.md

 pub struct Intersolar {
     // The NFT token_mint this account belongs to pub mint: Pubkey,
-    // The type of this intersolar object (e.g. "Planet", "Ship", ...) pub r#type: u8,
+    // The type of this intersolar object (e.g. 0 for "Planet", 1 for "Ship", ...)
+    pub r#type: u8,
     // The name of the intersolar object (can be changed by the NFT owner) pub name: Option<String>,